kaliaparijat/Instagram-carousel-photo-app/README.md

 that if in the future there is a need for operations on the data, I can easily pluck this out and create a new model object with next to negligible refactor for the current app.

-All in all, I had a great experience building this using pure Javascript.
-Thank you!